CORRELATIONS

 63. When an employee works more hours, their paycheck also increases.

-64. When employees make a high salary, efficiency increases.
+64. When employees earn higher salaries, efficiency increases.

-65. When enrolment at college decreases, the number of teachers decreases.
+65. When college enrolment decreases, the number of teachers decreases.

 66. When lions sleep more, they have less time to hunt during the day.

-67. When the employment level is high, inflation rises due to increased economic money.
+67. When employment is high, inflation tends to rise due to increased economic activity.

 68. When the supply of a particular product decreases, the demand for it increases.